CaioCeretta/Cod3r/mentoria/specialist/Trilha - React & Next/hooks-inicial/comments.md

         . xl2 works without quotes because it starts with a letter .
 2xl throws an error without quotes, because it starts with a number

-    ● Dimensoes object from useTamanhoJanela hook
+    ● useTamanhoJanela hook

+      ○ 1. `getTamanhoDaJanela` function

+        ■ The objective of this function is to retrieve the height and width of the browser window.
+        ■ The typeof window !== 'undefined' is a protection to avoid SSR (Server Side Rendering) errors, since window might not exist in the browser
+        ■ It returns the { largura, altura } object, if the client is on the browser, return the true values, otherwise, if the  client is on the server, it returns -1

+      ○ `tamanhoDaJanela` state

+        ■ Creates a state with width and height of the current window ■ Initially, getTamanhoJanela() is called to define the initial values, meaning the ts will know the object shape

+      ○ useEffect to listen to resizes

+        ■ It defines a function named `tamanhoMudou()` that updates the state with the new window size ■ Adds an event listener on window resize
+        ■ Returns a cleanup function when the component unmounts

+        ■ As a result, the hook will always know the window size

+      ○ `entre` function

+        ■ This function returns true or false if the current width is inside the [min, max] interval ■ Example:
+          □ entre(768, 1024) -> true if tamanhoDaJanela.largura is between 768 and 1023px

-      ○ 1. `dimensoes` object
+      ○ `dimensoes` object`

-        ■ We are creating an object where each key: (sm. md, lg, xl, 2xl) represents breakpoints, each value is a result of the function `entre(min, max)`
+        ■ We are creating an object where each key: (sm. md, lg, xl, 2xl) represents breakpoints, each value is true or false depending on the current width passed as argument

           □ Example: sm: entre(640, 768) // true or false